In terms of Search Engine Optimization (SEO), a sitemap is similar to a Google map for users and crawlers.

 “Is there any SEO value in HTML sitemaps?
 Sometimes.
 It can definitely make sense to have these kinds of sitemaps, which are essentially a mapping of your category and your detail pages – especially if we can’t crawl a website normally otherwise.

-If you have a really complicated navigation structure, maybe if you have pages that are almost connected through search forms rather than a logical structure, then having at least one place where we can understand the structure of the site, based on links, that can really help us”.
+If you have a really complicated navigation structure, maybe if you have pages that are almost connected through search forms rather than a logical structure, then having at least one place where we can understand the structure of the site, based on links, can really help us”.

 Till 2019, a video from Google Webmaster also stated again that HTML sitemap should be put in your implementation plan: